fpsecosystem/helm-charts/imagepullsecret-library-chart/README.md

-# Image Pull Secret Library Chart
+# Image Pull Secret Chart

-A Helm library chart for managing Docker registry image pull secrets.
+A Helm application chart for managing Docker registry image pull secrets.

 ## Description

-This library chart provides reusable templates for creating Kubernetes image pull secrets.
-It's designed to be used as a dependency in other Helm charts to easily manage Docker registry authentication.
+This application chart provides easy management of Kubernetes image pull secrets for Docker registry authentication.
+It can be deployed directly or used as a subchart dependency.

 ## Prerequisites